Current to the best of our knowledge on March 12th, 2021

 Would we advise people to visit the Netherlands right now?

-- If you're from outside the EU, or even from some EU countries right now.
-It's simply not possible to travel to Holland for holiday purposes due government's advisories.
+In addition if you're from outside the EU, or even from some EU countries right now.
+It's simply not possible to travel to Holland for holiday purposes due to government measures.

 What is the current situation in the Netherlands from a tourist perspective?